-The AKC's Canine Good Citizen© (CGC) program stresses responsible pet ownership for owners and basic good manners for dogs.
-All dogs who pass the 10-step test may receive a certificate from the AKC recognizing your canine companion who responds to basic commands and is under good control in a social setting.
+The AKC's Canine Good Citizen© (CGC) program stresses responsible pet ownership for owners and basic good manners for dogs, and is recognized more and more as the standard for "good dogs".
+Many businesses and landlords require dogs to be certified, and CGC tests are often used as a benchmark for other advanced training and work including therapy dogs.
+All dogs who pass the 10-step test may receive a certificate from the AKC recognizing your dog who responds to basic commands and is under good control in a social setting.
 There are now three levels of CGC titles to achieve.
-Visit the AKC's web site for complete program information.

 CGC Test Levels